onox/orka/README.md

 <br />
 <br />

-Orka is an OpenGL 4.6 rendering kernel written in Ada 2012.
-It provides the building blocks like a frame graph to render 3D graphics or do general-purpose computing on the GPU, and to use input devices like gamepads.
+Orka is an OpenGL 4.6 rendering kernel written in Ada 2022.
+It provides the building blocks like a frame graph to render 3D graphics or to do general-purpose computing on the GPU.

-- **Object-oriented rendering API**.
-Renderer objects like shader programs, framebuffers, buffers, and textures can be used via an object-oriented API.
-Objects are automatically created and destroyed by using controlled types.
-Various [AZDO][url-azdo] techniques can be used to allow multithreaded buffer updates and batched draw calls for high performance rendering.
+It also takes care of displaying a window and manage input devices like gamepads.

 - **Frame graph**.
-Create a graph with render passes and textures to easily display a texture or depth buffer on the screen.
+Create a frame graph with render passes and textures to describe how a frame should be rendered.
+Any color or depth texture can be rendered to the window of the application or to a KTX file.

-- **Debug rendering and logging**.
-Various packages exist that can be used to draw bounding boxes, coordinate axes, lines, and spheres for debugging.
-Messages from the rendering API or other parts of your application can be logged to the terminal or files.

-- **Algorithms and effects**.
-Compute the prefix sum or Fast Fourier Transform using compute shaders, or apply a blurring effect to a texture.

-- **Atmosphere and terrain**.
-Render a realistic atmosphere or adaptive tessellated terrain.
+The pipeline state needed for each render pass is updated automatically.
+Multiple small frame graphs can be connected to each other to build a larger frame graph with a few lines of code.

 - **Windows and input devices**.
 Use the built-in [window toolkit][url-awt] to manage input devices like the pointer, keyboard, and gamepads, and windows